Consider 9 healthy dog breeds with the longest lifespans

 Jack Russells are brilliant, quick to learn, and have boundless energy.
 They need a lot of exercise and training to be happy and well-behaved dogs.
 The average lifespan of a Jack Russell Terrier is 13 to 16 years.

-While Jack Russell Terriers are generally healthy dogs, there are a few health issues that they are prone to, such as dental disease, infections, obesity, and eye problems.
+While Jack Russell Terriers are generally healthy dogs, they are prone to a few health issues, including dental disease, infections, obesity, and eye problems.

-One of the most common health problems for Jack Russells is hip and elbow dysplasia, a condition that causes the joint to develop abnormally.
+One of the most common health issues affecting Jack Russells is hip and elbow dysplasia, a condition that causes the joints to develop abnormally.
 This can lead to pain and lameness, eventually requiring corrective surgery.

 Although these health problems can be severe, most Jack Russell Terriers enjoy long and healthy lives with proper care from their owners.